AmyWorkspace/hxchen/_pages/about.md

   - /about.html
 ---

+I am currently a researcher in Theory Lab, 2012 Labs, Huawei Hong Kong Research Center since Oct.
+2020.
-Huangxun CHEN received her Ph.D. degree in Computer Science and Engineering from the Hong Kong University of Science and Technology in 2020, supervised by [Prof. Qian Zhang](https://www.cse.ust.hk/~qianzh/).
-She received her B.S. degree in Computer Science and Technology from Shanghai Jiaotong University in 2015.
+I received my Ph.D. degree in Computer Science and Engineering from the Hong Kong University of Science and Technology in Aug.
+2020, supervised by [Prof. Qian Zhang](https://www.cse.ust.hk/~qianzh/).
+I received my B.S. degree in Computer Science and Technology from Shanghai Jiaotong University in 2015.

-During her Ph.D. study, she worked on topics in the intersection of intelligent IoT sensing and security.
+During my Ph.D. study, I worked on topics in the intersection of intelligent IoT sensing and security.

 ## Interests
 - Intelligent Sensing (Mobile/Wearable/Wireless Sensing)